Samsung Galaxy Note 9

-The Samsung Galaxy Note 9 (stylized as Samsung Galaxy Note9) is an Android phablet smartphone developed, produced and marketed by Samsung Electronics as part of the Samsung Galaxy Note series.
+The Samsung Galaxy Note 9 (stylized as Samsung Galaxy Note9) is an Android-based phablet-sized smartphone developed, produced and marketed by Samsung Electronics as part of the Samsung Galaxy Note series.
 It was unveiled on 9 August 2018 at a Galaxy Unpacked event, as the successor to the Galaxy Note 8.
 It is available in six colors (Ocean Blue, Midnight Black, Lavender Purple, Metallic Copper, Cloud Silver, and Alpine White).
 It was succeeded by the Galaxy Note 10 on 8 August 2019.

 Furthermore, it is the last Galaxy Note series phone to include a 3.5 mm headphone jack (except the Note 10 Lite).
+It is also the last Galaxy Note model that only has LTE support, as its successor also had a 5G version.

 History

 Many Galaxy Note 9 features were leaked before the official launch, including its S-Pen.
 On 27 June 2018, Samsung sent out invites for the next Galaxy Unpacked event, showing a gold S Pen image.
 According to that teaser, it was announced on 9 August 2018.

 On 15 July 2018, a picture was posted showing Samsung Electronics co-CEO Koh Dong-Jin holding a Galaxy Note 9.

 On 2 August 2018, a picture of the box with the Note 9 was posted from Russia.